Aikiro/LibreWorkshop/README.md

-# mod-steamer
+# LibreWorkshop
 Steam Workshop mod manager for non-Steam users.

-It's made in Python by me, a guy who knows zero about programming.
+It's made in Python by me, a guy that knows zero about programming.